Jerome Kern: First compositions

 For a time, Kern worked as a rehearsal pianist in Broadway theatres and as a song-plugger for Tin Pan Alley music publishers.
 While in London, he secured a contract from the American impresario Charles Frohman to provide songs for interpolation in Broadway versions of London shows.
 He began to provide these additions in 1904 to British scores for An English Daisy, by Seymour Hicks and Walter Slaughter, and Mr. Wix of Wickham, for which he wrote most of the songs.

-In 1905, Kern contributed the song "How'd you like to spoon with me?" to Ivan Caryll's hit musical The Earl and the Girl when the show transferred to Chicago and New York in 1905.
+In 1905, Kern contributed the song "How'd you like to spoon with me?" to Ivan Caryll's musical The Earl and the Girl when the show transferred to Chicago and New York in 1905.
 He also contributed to the New York production of The Catch of the Season (1905), The Little Cherub (1906) and The Orchid (1907), among other shows.
 From 1905 on, he spent long periods of time in London, contributing songs to West End shows like The Beauty of Bath (1906; with lyricist P. G. Wodehouse) and making valuable contacts, including George Grossmith Jr. and Seymour Hicks, who were the first to introduce Kern's songs to the London stage.
 In 1909 during one of his stays in England, Kern took a boat trip on the River Thames with some friends, and when the boat stopped at Walton-on-Thames, they went to an inn called the Swan for a drink.
 Kern was much taken with the proprietor's daughter, Eva Leale (1891–1959), who was working behind the bar.
 He wooed her, and they were married at the Anglican church of St. Mary's in Walton on October 25, 1910.
 The couple then lived at the Swan when Kern was in England.